jrpotter/notebook/notes/memory/caches.md

 %%ANKI
 Basic
-*Why* do larger cache blocks help programs that exploit spatial locality?
+For a given cache size, *why* do larger cache blocks help programs that exploit spatial locality?
 Back: More adjacent data objects can be stored into the cache block at once.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1750822262270-->